EFFECTIVE MEDICINE – OPTIMAL HEALTH

 Dietary fat intake and ovarian cancer risk: a meta-analysis of epidemiological studies

-At Quantum Clinic we recommend whole food plant based nutrition as the diet with the strongest evidence for preventing cancer and improving outcomes.
+At Quantum Clinic we recommend whole food plant-based nutrition, given the strong evidence for preventing cancer and chronic disease, and improving outcomes once these conditions have been diagnosed.
 Where appropriate, this can be combined with intermittent fasting for optimum effect.

 Recommended resources: